 Chart legends use color as the default distinguishing property for data sets and values.
 Texture can be used instead of, or in addition to, color to make your chart accessible for users with visual impairment.

 The legends are positioned at the

-Position the legend at the top or bottom of a chart in situations where space is a scarce, such as a dashboard.
+Position the legend at the bottom or top of a chart in situations where space is scarce, such as a dashboard.

-Position the legend on the left of the chart when better type alignment is needed.
+Position the legend to the left of the chart when better type alignment is needed.
 Be sure the surrounding elements of the chart are not too closely clustered.